w3c/wcag-act/act-rules-format.md

 #### Conformance Requirements ### {#conformance-requirements}

-When a rule is designed to test a specific accessibility requirement, the accessibility requirement is mapped as a Conformance Requirement when both of the following are true:
+When a rule is designed to test a specific accessibility requirement, the accessibility requirement is mapped as a Conformance Requirement when both of the following conditions are true:

 - Failed Outcomes: When one or more of the outcomes for a test subject is `failed`, the accessibility requirement is <dfn>not satisfied</dfn> for the test subject, and
 - Passed or Inapplicable Outcomes: When all of the outcomes are `passed` or `inapplicable` for a test subject, the accessibility requirement could be <dfn>satisfied</dfn> or <dfn>further testing is needed</dfn>  for the test subject.